MattStammers/PyMedSD/README.md

 It was then compiled into python code.
 It is pretty simple and acts as a basic demo model for training new SD python programmers.

 This is a very early project so watch this space.
+The plan is to release a lot of material over the coming weeks.